The Red Planet: Mars

 The Martian impulse is a selfish one, it is concerned with going out and getting what we want.
 Aspects to our Mars may indicate what we have learned about being selfish when we were young.
-Some people are told very strictly in childhood that it is wrong to be selfish, and then find it difficult late in life to allow themselves to want for something or be able to ask for it.
+Some people are told very strictly in childhood that it is wrong to be selfish and then find it difficult late in life to allow themselves to want for something or be able to ask for it.
 Others are raised in a very competitive environment and are taught the only way to survive is to push oneself forward.
-At worst Mars energy causes us to react in the heat of the moment without thinking of the consequences.
-This highly volatile and primitive energy works best when it is consciously focused.
+At worst, Mars energy causes us to react in the heat of the moment without thinking of the consequence, so this highly volatile and primitive energy works best when it is consciously focused.

 I have found that those who are most angrily vocal in the condemnation of individual striving usually have a powerful but difficult Mars in the birth chart.
 You can see that Mars is never very good on committees and makes a very poor socialist , because it is not interested in principles; it is interested in survival and gratification of desire.
 The Inner Planets: Building Blocks of Personal Reality (Seminars in Psychological Astrology)

-Mars is also the significator, along with Venus, of our sexuality, but whereas Venus relates to harmony of sexual union and to sensual pleasure, Mars relates to the sexual part of life which involves forcing the issue, chase, conquest, and penetration.
+Mars is also the significator, along with Venus, of our sexuality, but whereas Venus relates to the harmony of sexual union and to sensual pleasure, Mars relates to the sexual part of life which involves forcing the issue, chase, conquest, and penetration.
 Again, this incurs vulnerability.
-Mars brings passion and excitement to our lives, the more fully we live life, it stands to reason that the individual feels more vibrant, potent and alive.
+The red planet brings passion and excitement to our lives, the more fully we live life, it stands to reason that we feel more vibrant, potent, and alive.
 Mars represents male sexuality, and in man’s chart, it shows how he feels about and expresses his masculinity.
 In a woman’s chart, it describes the qualities she finds desirable in a man, as well as the manner in which she expresses the Mars energy herself.